johnston9/shot-caller/README.md

 - Create and view Index Shots, a series of Images relating to an aspect of the project to get an overview of it.<br>

 ### Departments
-- The admin and superadmin can register new Users and change their Permissions at any time.<br>
+- Create and view Posts in each individual Department for issues not specifically related to the work in the Scenes Workspace.<br>

 ## General Features

 ### User Login/Logout
-Description: A User can easily Log In and out <br>

-- User Case: User Log In <br>

-  Action: The User can Login by entering ther Username and Password.<br>
-  Result: The User is logged in and their Profile image displays in their My Account link in the Navbar if they have uploaded one.<br>

-- User Case: User Log Out <br>

-  Action: The User can Logout by clicking the Log Out tab in the navbar.<br>
-  Result: The User is logged out and they are taken to the Sign In page.<br>
+- Login easily on the Sign In page and Log Out easily with the Sign Out link in the Navbar.

 ### User Change/Recover Password
-Description: The User can change or recover their Password<br>

-- User Case: Change Password <br>

-  Action: The User can change their Password by clicking on the three dots on their Profile page and entering a new password.<br>
-  Result: The User receives an email advising them of their new Password.<br>

-- User Case: Forget Password <br>

-  Action: The User can recover their Password if forgotten by clicking on the "Forgot Password" link on the Sign In page then entering their email and a new password.<br>
+- The User can change their password on their Profile page and if they have forgottin it they can recover it by a link on the Sign In page.
-  Result: The User receives an email advising them of their new Password.<br>

-### Security by both Frontend and Backend checks
+### Security
-Description: Security measures by both Frontend and Backend code checks prevent unauthorised users from accessing Project URLs they don't are not registered on.<br>
+Security measures prevent unauthorised users from accessing Project URLs they don't are not registered on.<br>

-- User Case: Unregistered User on any Project enters a Project URL<br>

-  Action: The User, unregistered on any Project in the app, enters a URL for a Project <br>
-  Result: A 401 displays for the User.<br>

-- User Case: User registered on one Project enters URL for a different one<br>

-- The User enters a URL for a Project they are not registered on despite being registered on another Project in the app.<br>
-  Result: A 401 displays for the User.

 ### Responsive Design
-Description: The site is responsive to all screen sizes and the images respond in proportion. <br>
+The site is responsive to all screen sizes and the images respond in proportion. <br>

-- User Case: xxx<br>

-  Action: xxx.<br>
-  Result: vvv<br>

-  Action: xxx<br>
-  Result: The User <br>

-All Features testing is covered in the Testing page.
+All Features testing by User's stories is covered in the Testing page.
 [Testing](/TESTING.md)

 [Back to Table of Content](#table-of-content)